audreystott/microk8s-on-nimbus/README.md

 ## Install MicroK8s on Nimbus (Linux)

+It's simple to install MicroK8s on Nimbus using our automated cluster deployment.
+This is the recommended method.
-Installing MicroK8s on Nimbus is simple, and you can choose to have it done automatically (recommended) OR [step-by-step (for eperienced Linux users only)](README-steps.md).
+You can also choose to install MicroK8s by following the [step-by-step (for eperienced Linux users only)](README-steps.md) (for experienced Linux users only).

 ### Install automatically (recommmended)